ManagedITStack/labtech_decode_scriptxml/README.md

 ABOUT:
 ==========

-Use this to decrypt Labtech Packed
-XML files to a json file.
+Use this to decode Labtech Packed XML script files to an XML file.

 USAGE:
 ===========

+labtech_decode_scriptxml.exe
-DecryptLTXML.exe --input=input.xml
+                 --input=input.xml
                  --output=output.txt
                 [--overwrite=false|true]